 When partners have different dietary needs or preferences, meal planning can feel impossible.
-The easy solution — cooking two completely separate dinners — is exhausting, expensive, and defeats the whole point of eating together.
-The actual solution is smarter than that.
+The easy answer — cooking two completely separate dinners — is exhausting, expensive, and defeats the whole point of eating together.
+The smarter answer is below.

 The “base recipe” strategy